“We Built This Gay City… We Built This Gay City on Rocks and Roll(ing Hills)!”

 I liked it.
 I don’t know why… Maybe I just like orange.

 (Here, I’d love to continue the history of the area, but my source spends their last 8 paragraphs on ghosts and hauntings in the area.
-Since CTMQ readers are intelligent, I won’t insult you with that crap.
+I won’t insult you with that junk.

 Split Rock Trail, .4 mile (red/yellow blazed)

 This little connector was an Eagle Scout project at some point and it’s great.
 The split rock of the name is a really cool split glacial erratic.

 This trail connects the pond parking access road to the Pond Loop, east of the pond itself.
 Check it out next time you’re in the park, it’s really worth the little walk.